 Central Heating/Chiller Plant

-The Central Heating and Chilling Plants are located on the north side of campus.
-The Heating Plant is a 24/7 365 day operation that provides steam to all campus buildings throughout the year for heat, hot water and cooking steam in the commons.
+The Central Heating and Chilling Plants are located on the north side of the Oshkosh campus.
+The Heating Plant is a 24/7, 365-day operation that provides steam to all campus buildings throughout the year for heat, hot water and cooking steam in Blackhawk commons.
 The Chilling Plant is attached to the Woodland Ave. side of the Heating Plant and provides chilled water to campus buildings for cooling in the summer months.
-The primary fuels for making steam are low sulfur coal and natural gas.
+The primary fuels for making steam are #2 fuel oil and natural gas.
+The university stopped burning coal in 2020.

 Phone: (920) 424-4484